Art Union Lottery vs Traditional Lottery House Prizes: The Complete Australian Comparison

 What Is an Art Union Lottery?

 An art union lottery is a specific category of charity lottery defined under state gaming legislation across Australia.
-The name sounds quaint — it dates back to 19th-century colonial fundraising, when artists would raffle off their work to fund cultural projects — but the legal obligations attached to it are very much alive in 2026.
+The name sounds quaint — it dates back to 19th-century colonial fundraising, when artists would raffle off their work to fund cultural projects — but the legal obligations attached to it are very much alive today.

 The defining rule is this: a percentage of ticket revenue must be directed toward arts or cultural projects.
 It can't just be a vehicle for giving away a house.
 That cultural funding obligation is baked into the licence conditions set by each state's gaming authority, and operators have to demonstrate compliance to renew their licences each year.